 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Duson is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Duson is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Duson who work in sales jobs (15.07%), office and administrative support (14.80%), and maintenance occupations (11.31%).
+Overall, Duson is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Duson who work in office and administrative support (17.23%), sales jobs (14.67%), and maintenance occupations (9.56%).

 Duson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.